Rudolf Rechsteiner (1958) is chairman of Ethos’ foundation board since 2018.

 Appointed by the Caisse Paritaire de Prévoyance de l'Industrie et de la Construction (CPPIC)

 Aldo Ferrari (1962) was appointed to Ethos’ foundation board in 2016 as representative of the Geneva Industry and Construction Sectors’ Pension Fund (CPPIC), one of the two founding pension funds of Ethos.
-He has been vice-chairman of Ethos' foundation board since June 2018.
+He is vice-chairman of the foundation board since June 2018.

-Aldo Ferrari has been a member of the Swiss federal supervisory commission of pension funds (“Oberaufsichtskommission Berufliche Vorsorge”) since 2012.
+Aldo Ferrari is a member of the Swiss federal supervisory commission of pension funds (“Oberaufsichtskommission Berufliche Vorsorge”) since 2012.
 He is chairman of the foundation board of the CIEPP pension fund (Caisse Inter-Entreprises de Prévoyance professionnelle) and of the Proparis foundation.
-Furthermore, Aldo Ferrari is vice-president of the board of Fondation de Prévoyance de la Métallurgie du Bâtiment, of Unia’s pension fund and the RESOR foundation as well as a member of the foundation boards of the swissstaffing foundation, the pension fund of the Swiss National Unions' Association and the FAR foundation.
+Furthermore, Aldo Ferrari is vice-chairman of the board of the Fondation de Prévoyance de la Métallurgie du Bâtiment, of Unia’s pension fund and of the RESOR foundation as well as member of the foundation boards of the swissstaffing foundation, the pension fund of the Swiss National Unions’ Association, the Unia foundation and the pension fund SBV.

 Andrea Frost-Hirschi (1959) is member of Ethos’ foundation board since June 2018 as the representative of the Pension Fund of the Canton of Bern (Bernische Pensionskasse).

 Andrea Frost-Hirschi holds a law degree from the University of Basel.
 She is responsible of the legal council within the Swiss Nurses Association, Berne chapter.
-She is also a judge at the Bern-Mittelland Regional Court specialized in labor law and since 2017 also at the Oberland Regional Court (secondary function).
+She is also a judge at the Bern-Mittelland Regional Court specialized in labor law and since 2017 also at the Oberland Regional Court (accessory function).
+Since 2020, she also works as specialist judge at the Court of Arbitration for social insurance of the canton of Bern (accessory function).

-Andrea Frost-Hirschi is Vice-President of the Bernische Pensionskasse board, Vice-President of PK-Netz 2.
-Säule and President of the Municipal Council of Spiez.
+Andrea Frost-Hirschi is member of the Bernische Pensionskasse board, vice-chairwoman of its investment committee and member of its nomination and compensation committee.
+She is also member of the board of PK-Netz 2.
+Säule and member of the Municipal Council of Spiez.

 - 58Appointed by the Caisse de pension de l'Etat de Genève (CPEG)